CloudSnorkel/cdk-github-runners/API.md

 Component name.

-Used to identify component in image build logs, and for {@link RunnerImageBuilder.removeComponent }
+Used to identify component in image build logs, and for {@link IConfigurableRunnerImageBuilder.removeComponent }

 ---